May the Long Awaited, Star Wars VII Spoiler Filled Review Be With You…

 Dark Helmet who uses the force to take her back to the Starkiller base.
 From using the Force he can tell he knows she has seen the map.
 Finn returns to Chewie and Han to help rescue Rey.

-Meanwhile at the Starkiller base Rey uses a Jedi mind trick to escape a stormtrooper.
-This stormtrooper would have familiarity of helping her out of her holding device, as the actor had recently escaped.
+Meanwhile, at the Starkiller base, Rey uses a Jedi mind trick to escape a stormtrooper.
+This stormtrooper would have the familiarity with helping her out of her holding device, as the actor had recently escaped.
 This cameo is almost like a spectre of a character, as he’s on and off-screen in about 007 seconds.
 So don’t blink or you’ll miss him.
 Rey then bumps into Han et al. Han sees his son as he and Chewie set up bombs and Ha confronts his son, After we believe they may reunite, Ren kills his father.
 Nooooooooooooooooooooooooo!
-On the dark side he is.
+On the dark side, he is.

 After the final good vs evil scene, where Rey uses the Force and a lightsabre for the first time, Finn is injured..to near death.
 As is Ren, as the writers tease us from their pens.
 Bastards.
 We return home to Leia, where the map is completed by a cameo.
 And Rey flies off in the Millenium Falcon – with the loyal Chewie in tow – leading to one last, breathtaking.. anyway maybe I don’t want to spoil everything so just take a

-And the ending, how it should have been…with many questions still to be answered in this new trilogy.
+As for the ending, how it should have been…with many questions still to be answered in this new trilogy.
 Finally, it was a fitting goodbye for Han Solo.
-Harrison Ford got the hero’s death he wanted for Han from the start and I’m so glad the writer’s respected this and didn’t drag out his role for an eternity.
-Perhaps the writers will tease us by a wee Ford cameo here and there but let’s hope it’s by flashback.
+Harrison Ford got the hero’s death he wanted for Han from the start and I’m so glad the writers respected this and didn’t drag out his role for eternity.
+Perhaps the writers will tease us with a wee Ford cameo here and there but let’s hope it’s by a flashback.